xander-doom/haml-hero/README.md

 When you hover over a RuboCop diagnostic, use the Quick Fix menu (lightbulb icon or `Cmd+.`) to:

 - **Disable RuboCop rule in this project**: Creates or updates `.rubocop.yml` in your project root with the disabled rule
-- **Disable RuboCop rule globally**: Adds the rule to your VS Code user settings (`hamlHero.disabledRubocopRules`), applying to all projects
+- **Disable RuboCop rule globally**: Adds the rule to your VS Code user settings (`hamlHero.globallyDisabledRubocopRules`), applying to all projects

 #### How RuboCop Config is Resolved